 Ever since it earned its nickname of 'Sin City' during the country's era of prohibition, Montreal's nightlife gained a wild reputation throughout the 20th century.
 Even today, it's arguably home to the hottest nightlife in Canada.

 One of the best areas for a night out is Saint-Laurent, with fashionable clubs and bars that are constantly being reinvented.
 Crescent is a popular area with those who prefer a chilled evening and is a regular choice for couples and diners.

 The Latin Quarter also has a lively party scene, attracting students and tourists in substantial numbers during the summer months when the good times spill into the streets.
 The Gay Village is a lively cocktail of charming cafes and vibrant nightclubs, boasting some of the most raucous nightlife among both gay and straight crowds.

 Bars in Montreal close around 3am.
 Clubs tend to open late and close around dawn.
-Entrance fees are charged, but these can be avoided by calling ahead and talking your way onto the guest lists, not nearly as hard as it sounds.
+Entrance fees are usually charged but these can be avoided by calling ahead and talking your way onto the guest lists, which is not nearly as hard as it sounds.